-13.Prior to 1997, Florida had no sex offender registry or notification laws.
-The Florida Legislature first enacted FSORNA in 1997.
-Fla.
-Stat. § 943.0435, Fla.
+11. Prior to 1997, Florida had no sex offender registry or notification laws.
+The Florida Legislature first enacted FSORNA in 1997. § 943.0435, Fla.
 Stat.
 (1997).
-It applied retroactively to persons whose qualifying offenses occurred before 1997, where their sanctions were completed on or after October 1, 1997.1 It required persons with qualifying convictions2 to register with their local sheriff in person, within 48 hours after establishing permanent or temporary residence in Florida,3 and to provide limited identifying information: name, date of birth, race, sex, height, weight, hair and eye color, scars, tattoos or other identifying marks, address of permanent or temporary residence, date and place of each conviction, with a brief description of the crime or crimes committed by the registrant.
-Under FSORNA, the FDLE was directed to provide a photograph
+It applied retroactively to persons whose qualifying offenses occurred before 1997, where their sanctions were completed on or after October 1, 1997.2 It required persons with qualifying convictions3 to register with their local sheriff in person, within 48 hours after establishing permanent or temporary residence in Florida,4 and to provide limited identifying information.
+Under FSORNA (1997), the FDLE was directed to provide a photograph of the registrant, and a summary of her sexual offense to the public on request.
+Fingerprints were also taken upon this initial registration.
+See §943.0435(2), Fla.

-1 Ch.
+2 Ch.
 97-299, § 8, Laws of Fla., eff.
 Oct.
 1, 1997.

-2 1997 Fla.
+3 1997 Fla.
 Stat. §943.0435(1)(a) "Sex offender" means a person who has been. . . [c]onvicted of committing, or attempting, soliciting, or conspiring to commit, any of the criminal offenses proscribed in the following statutes in this state or analogous offenses in another jurisdiction: § 787.025, chapter 794, § 796.03, § 800.04, § 827.071, § 847.0133, § 847.0135, § 847.0145, or any similar offense committed in this state which has been redesignated from a former statute number to one of those listed in this subparagraph.

-3 1997 Fla.
+4 1997 Fla.
 Stat. § 943.0435(2) defined a temporary residence as where the sex offender abides, lodges, or resides in a place for 2 consecutive weeks or less, excluding a stay of 2 consecutive weeks or less at a different residence due to a vacation or an emergency or special circumstance that requires the sex offender to leave his or her place of permanent or temporary residence for 2 weeks or less.
 1997 Fla.
 Stat. § 943.0435(2) defines a permanent residence if the sex offender abides, lodges, or resides in a place for more than 2 consecutive weeks.

-of the registrant, and a summary of her sexual offense to the public on request.
-Fingerprints were also taken upon this initial registration.
-See Fla.
-Stat. §943.0435(2), Fla.
 Stat.
 (1997).
 Change to the registrant's permanent or temporary address was to be reported in person within 48 hours to the Department of Highway Safety and Motor Vehicles ("DHSMV").
 Failure to comply was a third-degree felony.
 Public notification was accomplished through a toll-free telephone number the public could use to inquire about an individual on the registry.
-See Fla.
-Stat. §943.043, Fla.
+See §943.043, Fla.
 Stat.
 (1997).
 FDLE was required to furnish anyone who asked a photo of a registrant and a summary of publicly-available information. § 943.043(3), Fla.
 Stat.
 (1997).

-2020 Version of FSORNA: From Regulation to Punishment
+2021 Version of FSORNA: From Regulation to Punishment

-14.FSORNA has evolved from a useful tool for police to investigate sex crimes, and for the public to take precautions around those who had committed them, into a labyrinthine trip-wired maze of ever-increasing affirmative requirements and ever-widening notification that lasts for life, regardless of the nature of the qualifying offense, or the individual's actual or actuarial risk of reoffense.
+12. FSORNA has evolved from a useful tool for police to investigate sex crimes, and for the public to take precautions around those who had committed them, into a labyrinthine trip-wired maze of ever-increasing affirmative requirements regardless of the nature of the qualifying offense, or the individual's actual or actuarial risk of reoffense.